rpander93/react-native-animated-number/README.md

 [Example snack](https://snack.expo.io/rk7n_5DIH)

 Other implementations exist.
-This one is different because it uses a <TextInput /> rather than a <Text /> component and uses [setNativeProps](https://facebook.github.io/react-native/docs/direct-manipulation) to update the value.
+This one is different because it uses a TextInput rather than a Text component and uses [setNativeProps](https://facebook.github.io/react-native/docs/direct-manipulation) to update the value.
 The benefit of this is that it is much more performant than using state to update the value so the experience is much smoother.

 ## How to use